M-o-a-T/moat/doc/spec_control.rst

 A server that wants to establish a reliable console connection sends a Mode 2 message to the client.
 Flag bits:

+* 0: cancel

+  If this bit is set, the console connection (or the attempt to set it up) is aborted.

+* 1…2: reserved

 * 3: take over

   If this bit is clear and there already is an established connection on